Key-To-Korean/plugin-k2k/README.md

 I'm looking into adding "subtitle" support that would let me put the Title in Korean and the subtitle in English.
 But we'll use this for a while and see how I'm actually putting it to use and what kinds of things I feel are still needed before laying out a roadmap for future development.

+1. ReactJS Archive (index) page (filterable)
+2. Gutenberg block for (something?) sentences, or usage, or notes, or something?

 ### Translations

 * English (EN) - default